5 Weight Loss Mistakes to Avoid for Lasting Results

 Making Weight Loss Easier

-By staying mindful of these five mistakes—skipping meals, obsessing over the scale, neglecting sleep, being inconsistent, and going it alone—you can set yourself up for sustainable weight loss success.
+By staying mindful of these five mistakes—skipping meals, focusing only on the scale, not prioritizing sleep, being inconsistent, and trying to do it alone—you set yourself up for sustainable, long-term results.

 Frequently Asked Questions